Christian Singer Tori Kelly Slays Her Performance on THE LATE SHOW WITH STEPHEN COLBERT

 In a video for White Chair Films, Kelly shared the compelling story of how she confronted the lie that she wasn’t enough.

 Kelly spoke to her 12-year-old self with some major truth bombs.

 “I would tell that little girl who feels she’s too shy, or not bubbly enough, or doesn’t have the right look, or is not pretty enough, or that your life is boring, or that you have a boring personality, that that’s just a lie, and it’s not true, and you’re being built up into the woman that God wants you to be.”

 In addition to Kelly, Colbert has hosted several other Christians during his tenure.
 He also speaks openly about his own faith during his own media appearances.

 Colbert recently guest-starred on COOPER 360 with Anderson Cooper, who recently lost his mother, Gloria Vanderbilt.
 Colbert discussed his own faith in the light of grief.
 According to Relevant:

 “If you’re grateful for your life …not everybody is and I’m not always, but it’s the most positive thing to do, then you have to be grateful for all of it.
 You can’t pick and choose what you’re grateful for,” Colbert says.

 Cooper relates by with some wisdom he received from his mother about how you can’t understand happiness without also having some sadness.

 “That’s the great gift of the sacrifice of Christ, is that God does it too,” Colbert says.
 “That you’re really not alone.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!